Credit Card Consolidation

 0% Balance Transfer

-Perhaps the most enticing of the four options is the Balance Transfer.
+Perhaps the most enticing of the four options is the almighty Balance Transfer.
 After all, you can’t have a better interest rate than the zestful 0%!
 Many people with good credit play the zero percent game.
-Meaning once the zero percent interest rate expires, it’s time to transfer to another lender.
+Meaning once the zero percent interest rate expires, transfer that balance to another lender.
 So they repeat this process until the offers run dry.

 The balance transfer is very similar to the debt consolidation loan as your balances get transferred from multiple banks to just one lender.
-As a result, your headache of making multiple payments and juggling multiple due dates is gone.
+As a result, your headache of making multiple payments and juggling multiple due dates vanishes.
 You now just have the one payment, one due date and an incredibly low rate of 0%.
-Well, the zero percent is temporary.
+Well, the zero percent doesn't last long.
 Usually after 12-18 months, the rate skyrockets above 20%.

 Pros of 0% Balance Transfer